kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 The EVM RPC canister in turn uses another core feature of ICP—[HTTPS Outcalls](https://internetcomputer.org/https-outcalls)—making it possible for smart contracts to communicate with the outside world.

-Ic-Alloy adds an ICP Transport Layer to Alloy, abstracting away the complexity of routing requests through the EVM RPC canister or an external RPC proxy.
+IC-Alloy adds an ICP Transport Layer to Alloy, abstracting away the complexity of routing requests through the EVM RPC canister or an external RPC proxy.
 This layer ensures that all requests to Ethereum are routed correctly and that requests and responses are properly typed, serialized, etc.

 ### 2. An ICP Signer

 Alloy signers are responsible for... you guessed it... signing transactions.
 Alloy offers some built-in signers for using Ledger and Trezor physical wallets, as well as various software signers for signing transactions in memory where the private key is accessible to the program.

-Ic-Alloy extends Alloy with an ICP Signer that taps into the [threshold signature](https://internetcomputer.org/how-it-works/chain-key-technology) capabilities of ICP.
+IC-Alloy extends Alloy with an ICP Signer that taps into the [threshold signature](https://internetcomputer.org/how-it-works/chain-key-technology) capabilities of ICP.
 A canister never has direct access to the private keys used to sign transactions.
 Instead, the canister sends a request to the subnet nodes, which collaboratively generate the signature using a threshold signing protocol.

 ### 3. An ICP Provider

 Alloy providers facilitate the interaction with Ethereum by managing JSON-RPC requests and responses.
 Providers offer utility functions for common tasks like querying the state of a smart contract, sending transactions, and estimating gas costs.

-The ICP Provider in Ic-Alloy extends the Alloy provider with ICP-specific functionality.
+The ICP Provider in IC-Alloy extends the Alloy provider with ICP-specific functionality.
 For example, ICP canisters cannot easily work with the popular Rust library Tokio, as it is not fully compatible with the Internet Computer.
 Instead, ICP canisters have to rely on [IC timers](https://internetcomputer.org/docs/current/developer-docs/smart-contracts/advanced-features/periodic-tasks/) to do things like waiting for a transaction to be mined or subscribing to log events.

 ## Show Me Some Code Already!

-Let's do a walkthrough of how to use Ic-Alloy to get the balance of an ERC-20 token on Ethereum.
-This should give you a good idea of how Ic-Alloy works and how you can use it in your own projects.
+Let's do a walkthrough of how to use IC-Alloy to get the balance of an ERC-20 token on Ethereum.
+This should give you a good idea of how IC-Alloy works and how you can use it in your own projects.

-You’ll find more docs, examples, etc., on the [Ic-Alloy website](https://ic-alloy.dev).
+You’ll find more docs, examples, etc., on the [IC-Alloy website](https://ic-alloy.dev).

-### Add Ic-Alloy to Your Project
+### Add IC-Alloy to Your Project

 To use the ICP-enabled fork of Alloy in your project, add this to `Cargo.toml`: